These are the classes I currently teach

 Be sure to bring your 35mm digital camera (with its battery charged), battery charger, and instruction booklet.
 If you have them, also bring your other lenses and an extra camera battery and camera card.
 IMPORTANT: Please be sure your camera can operate in non-Automatic modes, such as Manual or Shutter Priority – if it does not and you still want to take the class, that certainly is fine too.

-Fast Track from AUTO to MANUAL… Fast!!
+Fast Track from AUTO to MANUAL on your 35mm Digital Camera

 The MANUAL mode allows you to take command of the camera’s important functions.
 The advantage is that you and not the camera set the specific controls for the photos you take.
 That is critical, since the settings coming from you, the photographer, are going to be far more accurate and relative to your vision than the settings coming from the camera when it’s in an automatic mode.